sblausten/sheep-counter/README.md

 # Sheep Counter
-A tiny sinatra web app for shephard to count in their sheep on those cold dark winter evenings.
+A tiny app for shephards to count in their sheep on those cold dark winter evenings.

 Inspired by Mary Rose Cook's [Count](https://github.com/maryrosecook/count) exemplar.